What to Expect When Volatility Strikes

 Volatility, as measured by the CBOE Volatility Index (VIX), takes into account the number of puts and calls being bought and sold on S&P 500 stocks.
 When the market is crashing, the VIX moves higher, and when the market is soaring, the VIX moves lower.

 In this case, War Room members bought an iPath Series B S&P 500 VIX Short-Term Futures ETN (NYSE: VXX) put option after days of watching the market take it on the chin.
 All we needed was one snapback rally for members to profit.
-They paid between $1.90 and $2 for the put option.
 The goal was to have enough of a move to profit quickly.
 Speed is of the essence when you play VXX.

 To understand the VXX and the VIX, you must first understand the relationship between the two…